acreter/storylinesSAT/README.md

 ========

 The software provides two libraries:
 - libstorylines.a
 - libstorylinesdrawer.a

 The solver module itself only depends on libc.
 The drawer module additionally depends on [plotutils](https://www.gnu.org/software/plotutils/).

 Before building any module make sure to initialize the git submodule with `git submodule init && git submodule update`.
-To build the solver module run `make storylines`.
-For the drawer module run `make draw`.
+To build the solver module run `make build/libslsolve.a`.
+For the drawer module run `make build/libsldraw.a`.
 Alternatively `make all` builds both.

 Usage